- Become a Member Today! It's Quick & Easy.

 Crude oil production in Alaska has been going strong since the 1960s.
 Now there are plans to build a new natural gas pipeline that would bring gas from Prudhoe Bay to the Lower-48.

-In August 2008, the Alaska state legislature awarded TransCanada a license for the Alaska Pipeline Project under the Alaska Gasline Inducement Act (AGIA), so after years of waiting the project began moving forward.
+The Alaska state legislature awarded TransCanada a license for the Alaska Pipeline Project under the Alaska Gasline Inducement Act (AGIA), so after years of waiting the project began moving forward.
 The license was officially signed and presented in December of 2008.
-The company has begun preliminary work on the pipeline which will take a circuitous route through Alaska, into Canada, and finally to the midwestern United States gas trunklines (actual route TBD).
-This new gas pipeline will be among the largest construction projects ever undertaken and at the peak of construction will create thousands of welder jobs, pipeliner jobs, engeering jobs, and so forth.
-Jobs for Alaskans, non-Alaskans, as well as Canadian citizens.
-In total, government estimates project a need for over 9,000 workers.
+The company joined forces with ExxonMobil and has begun preliminary work on the pipeline which will take a circuitous route through Alaska, into Canada, and finally to the midwestern United States gas trunklines (actual route TBD).

 On a related note, another pipeline project is taking shape as well.
 Learn more as an OilJobFinder member.